How Often Does Your Credit Score Update?

 What Affects My Credit Score?

 Payment history.
 Your ability to make payments on time factors into your credit score evaluation.
-Late or missed payments that appear on your credit report can pull down your credit score.
+Late or missed payments on things such as auto loans that appear on your credit report can pull down your credit score.
 Credit utilization.
 The amount of credit that you’re using compared with the amount of credit you have available to you is referred to as your credit utilization ratio.
 Generally speaking, borrowers with ratios of 30% or less are considered lower risk, ultimately earning higher credit scores.
 Maintaining higher spending ratios can hurt your credit score.
 Length of credit history.
 The age of your accounts matters.
 Seasoned borrowers who’ve maintained credit lines for a significant number of years generally receive higher marks than those who are still fairly new to managing and maintaining credit.
 Types of credit.
 Having a variety of credit in good standing is generally seen as a sign of fiscal responsibility.
 Installment credit, such as personal loans, have set end dates and specific monthly payment amounts.
 Revolving credit, such as credit cards, allow for repeat borrowing, have no end date, and monthly payment amounts can vary.
 Multiple credit applications.
 The occasional application for a new credit card or loan isn’t worrisome, but many applications at once can raise red flags.
 Multiple “hard inquiries” for credit can indicate financial trouble and cause a credit score drop.
 Then again, FICO and VantageScore count many hard inquiries of the same sort, for a mortgage or auto loan, for example, made during a window of time, 45 or 14 days, respectively, as one.

 About the Author